top of page

 MEDICAL

-Aotearoa NZ is a small country with a population of approx 5.223 million (2023) spread out across two separate, elongated islands.
-If Angelman syndrome occurs in approx 1: 15000 live births, we should expect to see approx. 350 people in NZ, living with Angelman Syndrome.
-However, due to privacy issues, a lack of engagement, many misdiagosed/undiagnosed cases, we are aware of approx. 80.
-This low figure has made it difficult to pursue the establishment of clinics specifically for AS patients in the NZ Health system.
+Aotearoa NZ is a small country with a population of approx 5.223 million people (in 2023) spread out across two elongated islands.
+If Angelman syndrome occurs in approx 1: 15000 live births, we should expect to see approx 350 people in NZ, living with Angelman Syndrome.
+However, due to privacy issues, a lack of engagement, and many misdiagosed & undiagnosed cases, The Angelman Network is only aware of approx 80.
+This low figure has made it difficult to establish a NZ registry and clinics for AS patients, in the current Health system.

-Because there is no formal registry for Angelman syndrome in Aotearoa NZ, we encourage all families impacted by AS to register on the Global Angelman syndrome Registry.
-This registry is a community collaboration that is being used to improve the lives of all who have been diagnosed or are yet to be diagnosed with Angelman syndrome.
+With no formal registry for Angelman syndrome in Aotearoa NZ, all families impacted are encouraged to register on the Global Angelman syndrome Registry.
+This global registry is an Angelman community collaboration that is being used to improve the lives of all who have been diagnosed or are yet to be diagnosed with Angelman syndrome.

-There is a pressing need to implement the Rare Disorders Strategy in the new NZ health system - to assist with collating a national Standards of Care document and a national Centre of Expertise for NZ physicians.
+There is a pressing need to implement both the Rare Disorders Strategy in the new Health system, and the proposed Rare Support Centre Aotearoa - a national Centre of Expertise for NZ physicians.

 Clinical Support Services

 Clincial Support services for patients with Angelman syndrome in Aotearoa NZ, are provided through the general health system, Health New Zealand -Te Whatu Ora.
-This is currently undergoing many big changes as part of a nation-wide review process.
-We will update our website, when any new information is shared.
+This is currently undergoing changes as part of a nation-wide review process.
+We will endeavour to update our website as changes are made public.

 Pre-school Learning & Development Support

 Most pre-schoolers with AS will need extra support for learning and development.
 Early intervention supports are available that help tamariki (children) at home, and in their early learning centres.
-These therapy sessions are fully funded, from birth through to starting school.
-Once the child enters the education system, a new set of therapists will be assigned through the school system.
+These therapy sessions are fully funded, from birth to starting school.
+Once the child enters the education system, a new set of therapists will be assigned through the school system (Ministry of Education).

 Breakdown of Treatments & Therapies for Angelman Syndrome: